 The PSAT/NMSQT tests the same general areas as the SAT:

-- A calculator is allowed (four function calculators, scientific calculators, and graphing calculators other than the TI-92 are acceptable)
+- A calculator is allowed for the Math with Calculator Section (four function calculators, scientific calculators, and graphing calculators other than the TI-92 are acceptable)

 - The PSAT/NMSQT math section will test: